Williamsport Wrongful Death Lawyer

 In a survival claim, a person acting on behalf of the deceased may recover damages under any claims that the deceased individual could have brought on his or own behalf if he or she had not died.
 Survival claims include recovery for the suffering of the decedent from the injury until the death, lost earnings from the injury until death, future lost earnings, past noneconomic damages for the mental and physical pain, suffering, and inconvenience and loss of life’s pleasures that the decedent endured from the moment of injury until death.

-Contact a Williamsport Wrongful Death Attorney · The Consultation Is Free
+Contact A Williamsport Wrongful Death Attorney

 Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters can advise you if you lost a loved one because of an accident, a medical procedure or a defective product.
-Contact us to speak to a highly experienced Pennsylvania personal injury lawyer about your situation.
+Contact us at 570-796-7613 to speak to a highly experienced Pennsylvania personal injury lawyer about your situation.

 Attorney Cliff Rieders

-Attorney Cliff RiedersCliff Rieders is a Nationally Board Certified Trial Lawyer practicing personal injury law.
-A large part of his practice involves multi-district litigation, including cases related to pharmaceuticals, vitamin supplements and medical devices.
+Cliff Rieders is a Nationally Board-Certified Trial Lawyer practicing personal injury law.
+A large part of Cliff’s practice are serious personal injury matters involving vehicles, trucks, medical and hospital malpractice, products liability claims involving personal injury, and multi-district litigation including cases related to pharmaceuticals, vitamin supplements, and medical devices.
 He is admitted in several state and federal courts, as well as the Supreme Court of the United States.
 Rieders is the past regional president of the Federal Bar Association and is a life member of the distinguished American Law Institute, which promulgates proposed rules adopted by many state courts.
 He is a past president of the Pennsylvania Association for Justice, formerly Pennsylvania Trial Lawyers Association.
 As a founder of the Pennsylvania Patient Safety Authority, he served on the Board for 15 years.

 Not only has Rieders held many highly esteemed, leadership positions, he authored legislation related to the Patient Safety Authority and the Mcare Act, which governs medical and hospital liability actions in Pennsylvania.
 He authored texts upon which both practitioners and judges rely, including Pennsylvania Malpractice Laws and Forms, and Financial Responsibility Law Issues in Pennsylvania, the latter governing auto and truck collisions in Pennsylvania.
 In addition, he wrote several books on the practice of law in Pennsylvania regarding wrongful death and survivor actions, insurance bad faith, legal malpractice claims and worker rights, among others.
 Rieders also serves as a resource to practitioners as a regular speaker for Celesq, an arm of the world’s largest legal publisher, Thomson Reuters West Publishing.

-As recognition of his wide range of contribution to his profession and of his dedication to protecting the rights of his clients, he received numerous awards, among them the George F. Douglas Amicus Curiae Award, the Milton D. Rosenberg Award, the B’nai B’rith Justice Award, and awards of recognition from the Pennsylvania Trial Lawyers. [ Attorney Bio ]
+As recognition of his wide range of contribution to his profession and of his dedication to protecting the rights of his clients, he received numerous awards, among them the George F. Douglas Amicus Curiae Award, the Milton D. Rosenberg Award, the B’nai B’rith Justice Award and awards of recognition from the Pennsylvania Trial Lawyers. [ Attorney Bio ]